dehnhardt/iconnconfig/README.md

 * (2019-02-13) Fixes in translation code from JP Cimalando
 * (2019-02-14) Fix bug in error handling, Fix wrong calculation of command id, All initializations of pointers changed from 0 or NULL to nullptr
 * (2019-02-15) Application icon added (Thank again to Olivier Humbert).
 Device recognition made significantly faster by only querying inputs and outputs of the same physical ports.
-* (2019-02-22) Added portfilter configuration for system messages, channel messages and controllers for in- and output ports
+* (2019-02-22) Added [portfilter configuration](https://github.com/dehnhardt/wikis/blob/master/mioconfig/pictures/PortFilterSettings.png) for system messages, channel messages and controllers for in- and output ports
 * (2019-02-22) Changed the portrouting panel slightly
-* (2019-02-23) Add portinfo widget.
+* (2019-02-23) Add [portinfo widget](https://github.com/dehnhardt/wikis/blob/master/mioconfig/pictures/PortSettings.png).
 Port name and status can now be changed
+* (2019-02-26) Add [portmapping widget](https://github.com/dehnhardt/wikis/blob/master/mioconfig/pictures/PortRemapSettings.png) for in- and output ports.